Crokily/chatGPT_Pin/readme.md

 ### Features

 *   **Pin/Unpin Conversations:** You will see a "Pin" / "Unpin" button in the top right corner of each ChatGPT conversation window.
 Click the button to add the current conversation to the pinned list or remove it from the list.
-*   **Pinned List:** At the bottom of the ChatGPT sidebar, you will see a "Pin" list, which lists all pinned conversations.
+*   **Pinned List:** At the top of the ChatGPT sidebar, you will see a "Pin" list, which lists all pinned conversations.
 Click the conversation title in the list to quickly jump to that conversation.
 *   **Data Storage:** Uses the `chrome.storage.local` API to store pinned conversation data locally, so data is not lost even when the browser is closed.

 ### Installation